 Andrew D. Wells, PhD Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Background Dr. Andrew Wells completed his BA in microbiology in 1991 from Miami University, and his PhD in medical microbiology and immunology in 1996 from the University of Wisconsin-Madison.
 He joined the Immunobiology of Normal and Neoplastic Lymphocytes training program as a postdoctoral fellow at the University of Pennsylvania, where he studied the cellular and molecular mechanisms by which co-stimulation promotes T lymphocyte function and opposes tolerance.
 Dr. Wells became as an assistant professor in the Department of Pathology and Laboratory Medicine at the University of Pennsylvania and The Children’s Hospital of Philadelphia in 2002, and was promoted to associate professor with tenure in 2010.Dr.
 Wells’ research interests include the regulation of gene expression, DNA methylation, and chromatin structure during T lymphocyte immune responses, and the impact these processes have on the balance between immunity and tolerance.
 Over the past several years, the Wells laboratory has uncovered several mechanisms by which transcriptional silencing of pro-inflammatory cytokine genes occurs during tolerance, primarily in models of organ transplant tolerance.Dr.
 Wells has received five NIH grants, has authored more than 50 journal articles, is an associate editor at the Journal of Immunology, and a full member of the Tolerance, Transplantation and Tumor Immunity NIH study section.
 He teaches multiple graduate-level courses and has served on multiple committees in the Immunology (IGG) and the Cell and Molecular Biology (CAMB) graduate groups at the University of Pennsylvania.
 Dr. Wells hopes the discoveries in his laboratory will eventually lead to new therapies for the treatment of autoimmune disease and organ transplant rejection.
-Education and Training Additional TrainingUniversity of Wisconsin, Madison, WI Titles and Academic Titles Member, Joseph Stokes Jr. Research Institute Member, Biesecker Liver Disease CenterAssistant Professor of Pathology and Laboratory Medicine, University of Pennsylvania School of Medicine Departments and Services Viral Hepatitis Clinical Care Program Fred and Suzanne Biesecker Pediatric Liver CenterBiliary Atresia Clinical Care Program Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+Education and Training Additional TrainingUniversity of Wisconsin, Madison, WI Titles and Academic Titles Member, Joseph Stokes Jr. Research Institute Member, Biesecker Liver Disease CenterAssistant Professor of Pathology and Laboratory Medicine, University of Pennsylvania School of Medicine Departments and Services Viral Hepatitis Clinical Care Program Fred and Suzanne Biesecker Pediatric Liver CenterBiliary Atresia Clinical Care Program Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.